stephenlai2021/quickshort/README.md

-# Tech Stack
+## Tech_Stack

+**Sveltekit**

-**Sveltekit -** `Sveltekit` is the No.1 meta-framework in Javascript world, it allows developers to work on both forntend and backend functionality to build powerful fullstack applications in an easy and pleasant manner.
+- `Sveltekit` is the No.1 meta-framework in Javascript world, it allows developers to work on both forntend and backend functionality to build powerful fullstack applications in an easy and pleasant manner.
 It has the best, clear, easy to understand folder structure that illustrates the route (client, server and api), it also has the simpliest, cleaniest, most intuitive, easiest to read and understand syntax, template engine, expressions to provide best developer experiences, it is a master piece from **Rich Harris** and **Svelte core team** 🤩🤩🤩

+**Supabase**

-**Supabase -** `Supabase` is a backend as a service, it has database, authentication, storage, edge function, etc. It provides simple, clean, easy to read and understand functions / expressions / api to perform CRUD operation.
+- `Supabase` is a backend as a service, it has database, authentication, storage, edge function, etc. It provides simple, clean, easy to read and understand functions / expressions / api to perform CRUD operation.
 We can go to API Docs page and copy the codes and paste into our project, modify table name and the column data to get job done like piece of cake.
 It makes developing backend functionality way so much easy, it is the altervative of the popular `firebase` but even better.

+**Tailwindcss / Daisyui**

-**Tailwindcss / Daisyui -** `Tailwindcss` is a utility class library, it let developers never leave html, all the styles can be done within tags, it is considered the most popular CSS library . `Daisyui` is a library on top of Tailwindcss, it is a component library and make developing components fairly easy by simply adding a class name to get a beautify component with minimum styles, for example if we need a button, simply add `class="btn"` to get a basic styled button, if we want to customize the color of the button we simply add `class="btn btn-primary"` to get system define primary color, etc. Daisyui makes building beautiful, good-looking UI pretty easy and offers terrific developer experiences 🤗
+- `Tailwindcss` is a utility class library, it let developers never leave html, all the styles can be done within tags, it is considered the most popular CSS library . `Daisyui` is a library on top of Tailwindcss, it is a component library and make developing components fairly easy by simply adding a class name to get a beautify component with minimum styles, for example if we need a button, simply add `class="btn"` to get a basic styled button, if we want to customize the color of the button we simply add `class="btn btn-primary"` to get system define primary color, etc. Daisyui makes building beautiful, good-looking UI pretty easy and offers terrific developer experiences 🤗

-## Third Party APIs
----
-**Supabase -**

-**OpenAI -**

-**IPIFY -**

-**IPAPI -**
+## Third_Party _APIs

+**Supabase**

+-

+**OpenAI**

+-

+**IPIFY**

+-

+**IPAPI**

+-

-## Environment Variables
+## Environment_Variables
----

 In order to make the application gets up and running, we need to fill out the environment variables.
 There are four different third party services leveraged in this application and all of them require API key, they are `supabasebase`, `openai`, `ipify`, `ipapi` respectively.
 One thing to notify is the abbreviation~ `PUBLIC_`, it means the API is exposed on the browser, it is because we perform _CRUD_ operation on client side and _Sveltekit_ requires the environment variables have to be public.

 ```
 # Supabase Config
 PUBLIC_SUPABASE_URL = "Your key"